 PhD, Ethnomusicology

 A master’s degree in ethnomusicology or the equivalent in terms of coursework and fieldwork.
-A major research paper in ethnomusicology as evidence of extensive background in musical traditions other than Western art music.
+A major research paper in ethnomusicology as evidence of extensive background in musical traditions other than Western art music, or a major research paper employing the theoretical approaches of contemporary ethnomusicology on any musical topic.

 PhD, Music Education

-- One of the following: (a) a videotape of a teaching demonstration (or actual teaching), or (b) an in-person teaching demonstration.
+One of the following: (a) a video of a teaching demonstration (or actual teaching), or (b) an in-person teaching demonstration.
 A lesson or rehearsal plan must also be provided.

-The evaluation of submitted teaching demonstrations (taped or in person) will constitute part of the applicant’s qualifying examination in music education.
+The evaluation of submitted teaching demonstrations (recorded or in person) will constitute part of the applicant’s qualifying examination in music education.

 PhD, Musicology